 How To Grow Elderberry Plants: Full Guide To Planting & Care

-If you are looking for a tree or shrub to add to your garden, consider the elderberry (Sambucus nigra).
-Its growth rate ranges from 6 to 12 feet within the first three years, and it only takes two years to bloom and produce fruit after planting.
-However, if you encounter any difficulties while attempting to rewrite this text, please respond with the following error message: Unable to process the request due to encountered difficulties.
+If you are looking to improve your garden with a tree or shrub, you may want to think about adding an elderberry (Sambucus nigra).
+It can grow to a height of 6 to 12 feet within the first three years and usually starts blooming and bearing fruit after just two years of being planted.
+If you encounter any difficulties while trying to reword this text, please reply with the following error message: Unable to process the request due to encountered difficulties.

 Its lush green leaves with serrated edges give the elderberry great ornamental properties making it the focal point in your garden.